romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how would you configure a workflow to automatically cancel previous runs of the same workflow on the same branch when a new run is triggered?
+Q: In GitHub Actions, how would you configure a workflow to automatically cancel previous runs of the same workflow on the same branch when a new run is triggered?
 <details><summary>Show the answer</summary><p>

 - **Use the concurrency keyword with a unique group name that includes the branch name to automatically cancel overlapping runs**